Setup and guides

 If you’re setting up Exchange ActiveSync, use these settings:

-Email address: Your Shaw email address
+Email address: Your Rogers email address

 Domain: shaw.ca

-Username: Your Shaw email address, without @shaw.ca
+Username: Your Rogers email address, without @shaw.ca

-Password: Your Shaw email password
+Password: Your Rogers email password

 Exchange server: wm.shaw.ca